-Located on a stretch of Ashland that has a lot of great Mexican food, Traspasada is a cash only, small, counter establishment.
+Located on a stretch of Ashland that has a lot of great Mexican food, Traspasada is a cash-only, small, counter-establishment.
 One glance at the place and you should know exactly what to expect.
-It has two small counter areas, about 15 stools, and there are usually two dudes working the grill while another mans the register.
-You'll hear more Spanish than English, from both the workers and most of the people eating here.
-And in addition to the tacos, burritos, and tortas you’re probably comfortable ordering, there are some traditional items like goat soup you should try, not to mention adventurous things like beef brain or tongue tacos that we challenge you to taste.
+It has two small counter areas, about 15 stools, and there are usually two people working the grill while another mans the register.

-We’ve tried a whole lot of things here, and the tacos are for sure where it’s at, particularly the chorizo and al pastor.
-They are two of our favorite tacos around, and since they are on the small side, we can easily down four in one sitting at a little more than $2 a piece.
-We’re also giving second team honorable mentions to the beef, carne asada, and tilapia tacos as well.
-But for us, the chorizo and al pastor are the real MVP's.
+We’ve tried a whole lot of things here (like the tortas, caldo birria, and burritos) and the tacos are for sure where it’s at, particularly the chorizo and al pastor.
+They are two of our favorite tacos around, and since they are on the small side, we can easily down four in one sitting at a little more than $2 apiece.
+We’re also giving honorable mentions to the sesos, carne asada, lengua, and tilapia tacos as well.
+But for us, the chorizo and al pastor are the real MVP’s.

 The other all-star quality of Traspasada is the fact it’s open until 3:30 am Friday and Saturday, plus 1:00am every other night of the week.
 So come any time during the day or at night for a quick bite, but especially consider Traspasada in the early morning hours when you know a bunch of drunk tacos will really hit the spot.